laksh22/NTUOSS-ReactWorkshop/README.md

 Most of what you will be doing as a React developer is making many files like index.js and connecting them together while adding CSS to make your site look good.
 Let's do some coding now!

-<a id="rendering"></a>

-## 6. Rendering our first component
+## 7. Rendering our first component

 Let's delete everything from `index.js` and write everything from scratch.
 We will now be greeted by a blank screen.

 To use react, we first need to import it.
 We do this by writing:

 `import React from "react";`

 This library just deals with the logic behind react but has no information about how to render anything onto the browser.
 To do this we must import `ReactDOM`:

 `import ReactDOM from "react-dom";`

 We will create our first component now.
 React components can either be made using classes or functions.
 We will begin by making a class based component.
 We create a class named `App` which will inherit properties from `React.Component`:

 `class App extends React.Component {}`

 Inside this, we need to initialise the `render()` function which will control the elements inside the component.
 This is where we basically put all of our HTML.
 The class should now look like this:

 ```
 class App extends React.Component {
   render() {}